npm-simplified/simplified/docs/user.md

 The assigned group name must already exist from the database.
 Assigning an unknown group name will return an error.

 #### @returns:
-Returns new user id on success or an error on failure.
+Returns new user id on success or error on failure.

 #### Usage:
 ~~~~